How to Replace or Repair the Rear Door Handle, Door Latch, or Door Lock Actuator on the Toyota Camry

 - Position either a mini plastic pry bar or screwdriver under the cover plate and gently pry off the cover plate.
 The plate is fitted to the door with plastic push pins.
 If you pull on the plate too aggressively, the pins might break.

-6. Detach the Interior Door Panel & Remove the Vapor Barrier
+6. Detach the Interior Door Panel and Remove the Vapor Barrier

 - Remove the rear window frame (guide) rail bolt.